New Jersey sales tax guide

-If the answer to all three questions is yes, then you’re required to collect the correct amount of sales tax per sale, file sales tax returns on time, and remit tax to the state.
+If the answer to all three questions is yes, then you’re required to register with the state tax authority, collect the correct amount of sales tax per sale, file returns, and remit to the state.

 Failure to collect New Jersey sales tax

 If you meet the criteria for collecting sales tax and choose not to, you’ll be held responsible for the tax due, plus applicable penalties and interest.

 It’s extremely important to set up tax collection at the point of sale — it’s near impossible to collect sales tax from customers after a transaction is complete.

 The need to collect sales tax in New Jersey is predicated on having a significant connection with the state.
 This is a concept known as nexus.
 Nexus is a Latin word that means "to bind or tie," and it’s the deciding factor for whether the state has the legal authority to require your business to collect, file, and remit sales tax.

 Sales tax nexus in all states used to be limited to physical presence: A state could require a business to register and collect and remit sales tax only if it had a physical presence in the state, such as employees or an office, retail store, or warehouse.

 In June 2018, the Supreme Court of the United States overruled the physical presence rule with its decision in South Dakota v.
 Wayfair, Inc. States are now free to tax businesses based on their economic and virtual connections to the state, or economic nexus.

 While physical presence still triggers a sales tax collection obligation in New Jersey, it’s now possible for out-of-state sellers to have sales tax nexus with New Jersey.

 Out-of-state sellers with no physical presence in a state may establish sales tax nexus in the following ways: